-- Respect we treat all our stakeholders with care, consideration, fairness and equity - Integrity we demonstrate honesty, transparency, fairness, and objectivity in all our interactions - Honour our promises we stand by and deliver on all entitlements, rights and commitments AMI has made to policyholders5 - Ownership we hold ourselves accountable for our actions, take ownership, and deliver on our promises - Passion we strive, stand up for our customers' rights, and go the extra distance.
-We want to make a positive difference to people's lives as part of our contribution to the rebuild of Canterbury - Excellence we are committed to excellence in everything we do.
+- Respect we treat all our stakeholders with care, consideration, fairness and equity - Integrity we demonstrate honesty, transparency, fairness, and objectivity in all our interactions - Honour our promises we stand by and deliver on all entitlements, rights and commitments AMI has made to policyholders - Ownership we hold ourselves accountable for our actions, take ownership, and deliver on our promises - Passion we strive, stand up for our customers' rights, and go the extra distance.
+We want to make a positive difference to people's lives as part of our contribution to the rebuild of Canterbury

+&lt;sup>5 On occasion, it may be necessary to reserve or modify earlier decisions to satisfy policy obligations, for example following legal precedent setting or external party interventions (customer or EQC).

+- Excellence we are committed to excellence in everything we do.
 We are innovative, responsive, adaptive and continually raising the bar.
-We strive to set the standard against which others will be measured

-5 On occasion, it may be necessary to reverse or modify earlier decisions to satisfy policy obligations, for example following legal precedent setting or external party interventions (customer or EQC).

-- Recognition we recognise and celebrate the contributions our people make as individuals and as teams to deliver on our goals - Development we professionally develop our people to provide challenging and rewarding employment and prospects.
+We strive to set the standard against which others will be measured - Recognition we recognise and celebrate the contributions our people make as individuals and as teams to deliver on our goals - Development we professionally develop our people to provide challenging and rewarding employment and prospects.

-The Company adopted a "Firm but Fair" policy in relation to assessments and settlements and disputes with its customers whilst complying with its policy obligations.
+Additionally, the company has adopted a "Firm but Fair" policy in relation to assessments and settlements and disputes with its customers whilst complying with its policy obligations.
 However customer action in late 2013 highlighted that this policy was, in some circumstances, not giving significant weight to customer's evidence and resulting in intractable positions being established.
-Following an independent review of the Disputes Management System carried out in 2014, the approach has been modified and "Fair and Reasonable" policies have been established to include broader consideration of credible customer evidence and allow controlled flexibility in completing settlements.
+Policies have since been established to include broader consideration of credible customer evidence and allow controlled flexibility in completing settlements.